 - Look at the last digit.
 The last digit of 17576 is 6.

-- Check in your memory (or our table) - last digit 6 corresponds with number 6.
+- Check your memory (or on our table) - last digit 6 corresponds with the number 6.
 This is the last digit of your number.

-We remind you that this algorithm works only for the perfect cubes!
-And the probability that a random number is the perfect cube is, alas, really low.
-You've got only 0.0091 percent chances to find one between 1,000 and 1,000,000.
+We remind you that this algorithm works only for perfect cubes!
+And the probability that a random number is a perfect cube is, alas, really low.
+You've got only a 0.0091 percent chance to find one between 1,000 and 1,000,000.
 If you're not sure about your number, just forget about that rule and use our cube root calculator :-)

-How to find a cube root on a regular calculator?
+How to find the cube root on a regular calculator?

 - First you need to type the number for which you need to find the cube root

 - And now you can press

 Don't you believe it?
 Check it one more time with another example!